vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/workload-tenancy-cluster-tuning.md

 input and output shown in Table 2.
 Calculating maximum utilization with this function makes the following assumptions:

-- allocatable constraints (eviction threshold, kybe & system reserved) == 0
+- allocatable constraints (eviction threshold, kube & system reserved) == 0
 - number of failures is 1

 {{< table "table" >}}